-- Terra leverages Microsoft Azure’s B2C authentication module, which is run and maintained by Azure and protected by Azure’s well-regarded security engineering team.
+- Terra leverages Microsoft Azure, including Azure’s B2C authentication module, which is run and maintained by Azure and protected by Azure’s well-regarded security engineering team.
 This platform has achieved FedRAMP authorization (Package ID F1209051525).

 Hardened Access Controls

-- Terra’s infrastructure and application use Google’s Access Control for both authentication and authorization, including 2-Factor Authentication.
-This leverages Google’s existing well-tested protections of this service, used for Google internal employees and external users (e.g., GMail).
+- Terra’s infrastructure and application use Google and Microsoft’s Access Control for both authentication and authorization, including 2-factor Authentication.
+This leverages the cloud service providers’ existing well-tested protections of these services.

 - Across applications and infrastructure, no user will be authorized to access data without human action to approve their access.
 Users will only have the lowest necessary access in adherence with the principle of least privilege.
 By default, authenticated users can see nothing (deny-by-default).
 They have to be explicitly authorized to access resources.
 All privilege escalations are, of course, logged.